open-olive/loop-development-kit/README.md

 # Loop Development Kit

-This is the central repository for all the Olive Help LDKs.
-Please see the individual LDK readmes in the `ldk\{language}` folder.
+This is the central repository.
+Please see the Javascript LDK readme in the `ldk\javascript` folder for the Javascript LDK documentation.